PeteHaughie/codemaker-vscode/README.md

 * Rust
 * Kotlin

-More language support is comming soon.
+More language support is coming soon.

 ## Getting started